sujoe77/backend/Notes/Cache.md

 * a typical error
 * How it works
 * paper of Facebook, question on Quora
-* potencial problem
+* potential problem
     - how to avoid

 ## A potential concurrency issue

-As described in the article, a problem may occure like below:
+As described in the article, a problem may occur like below:

 ## see also